FAQ’s

 Why do people go to therapy and how do I know if it is right for me?

 People have many different motivations for coming to Counselling and Psychotherapy.
 Some may be going through a major life transition (unemployment, divorce, new job, etc.), or are not handling stressful circumstances well.
-Some people need assistance managing a range of other issues such as low self-esteem, depression, anxiety, addictions, relationship problems, spiritual conflicts and creative blocks.
+Some people need assistance managing a range of other issues such as low self-esteem, depression, anxiety, relationship problems, spiritual conflicts and creative blocks.

 In short, people seeking counselling /psychotherapy are ready to meet the challenges in their lives and ready to make changes.